amichaelsen/amichaelsen.github.io/service.md

 **Science Fair Judging**

-As an alumnus of science fairs such as International Science and Engineering Fair [(ISEF)](https://www.societyforscience.org/isef/), Science Talent Search [(STS)](https://www.societyforscience.org/regeneron-sts/), and the Junior Science and Humanities Symposium [(JSHS)](https://www.jshs.org/), I know the value of encouraging young students interested in STEM and research.
+As an alumn of science fairs such as International Science and Engineering Fair [(ISEF)](https://www.societyforscience.org/isef/), Science Talent Search [(STS)](https://www.societyforscience.org/regeneron-sts/), and the Junior Science and Humanities Symposium [(JSHS)](https://www.jshs.org/), I know the value of encouraging young students interested in STEM and research.
 To play a part encouraging the next generation of researchers, I